Seismology101/Notebook/book/Programming_Environment/Coding_Tools_file/VScode.md

 ## Sign-in and Sync

-Recommend to use Microsoft account to sign in,
+Recommend to use Microsoft account to sign in, and Github account is not worked now (until July 28, 2022).

 ## Plugin